Criminal Justice Programs in West Virginia

 West Virginia Wesleyan College: The criminal justice degree program at West Virginia Wesleyan College is unique because it provides students with an overview of the criminal justice system as a whole.
 In addition to taking criminal justice courses in topics like crime, policing, and criminal law, students are expected to pursue courses in political science, sociology, psychology, philosophy, and a handful of other important justice/social topics.
 Furthermore, students that select the bachelor’s degree in criminal justice are required to take on an internship or independent study in West Virginia during their college studies.

-West Virginia Northern Community College: West Virginia Northern Community Colleges offers its students the opportunity to obtain an associate degree in criminal justice.
+West Virginia Northern Community College: West Virginia Northern Community Colleges offers its students the opportunity to obtain an associate degree in the criminal justice.
 Many of the graduates of the criminal justice program go on to become employees of the West Virginia State Police and Ohio State Highway Patrol agencies.
 Also, many of the criminal justice degree graduates work in the correctional field as correctional officers, adult and juvenile case workers, and treatment specialists in both the public and private sector.

 Criminal Justice Career Statistics in West Virginia